-Kansas City, Missouri Flood Zones
+Kansas City, MO Flood Zone Lookup

 Kansas City faces flooding from the Missouri River, Blue River, and Brush Creek.
 Flash flooding from intense thunderstorms has caused fatalities and major damage in the metro area.